Sophia-0708/amax.whitepaper/amax.whitepaper-en.md

 |Ecosystem development mining| 25% | any other beneficiary activities to the ecosystem development |

 The ecosystem development mining activities can include but are not limited to the following:
-- registration of accounts and inviting other users to register their accounts
+- registration of accounts and invitation of other users to register accounts
-- provide KYC/KYB service and cerity the accounts onchain
+- provide KYC/KYB service and verify the accounts onchain
 - provide other kinds of oracle services
-- cross some main assets over from other well-know blokchains
+- transfer some main assets over from other well-know blokchains

 ## Infrasturcture support for We3
 To achieve Web3，it means a host of internet services can be built and offered in a decentralized manner as well as metered and compensated with crypto tokens.